leanprover/logic_and_proof_lean3/natural_deduction_for_propositional_logic.rst

    \DP
    \end{center}

+In some presentations of natural deduction, a proof is written as a sequence of lines in which each line can refer to any previous lines for justification.
+But here we will adopt a rigid two-dimensional diagrammatic format in which the premises of each inference appear immediately above the conclusion.
+This makes it easy to look over a proof and check that it is correct: each inference should be the result of instantiating the letters in one of the rules with particular formulas.

 One thing that makes natural deduction confusing is that when you put together proofs in this way, hypotheses can be eliminated, or, as we will say, *canceled*.
 For example, we can apply the implies-introduction rule to the last proof, and obtain the following proof of :math:`B \to (A \wedge B) \wedge (A \wedge C)` from only *two* hypotheses, :math:`A` and :math:`C`:

 .. raw:: html